-Abstract- Machiavellianism as a concept has drawn attentions of many scholars which brought about studies from different perspectives in scholarship.
-These include political, effectual and causal perspectives; however, little attention has been paid to its socio-ethical dimension in relation to the Nigerian society, which is our concern in this paper.
-The piece argues that the advancement of Machiavellian ideology in Nigeria politics is as a result of the manifestation of immorality in other aspects of national life of the country.
-Using Skinner's Environmentalism as the theoretical basis; the paper views Nigerian society as the favourable factor that encourages immoral exhibitions in the nation's politics.
-It discusses Machiavellianism as a concept, socioethical situation of Nigerian society, social manifestation of Machiavellian principles and the implication of such for Nigerian politics, while effort is made towards recommending ways to make Nigerian society a morally inclined one before the concluding remarks.
+Machiavellianism as a concept has drawn attentions of many scholars which brought about 7 studies from different perspectives in scholarship.
+These include political, effectual and causal 8 perspectives; however, little attention has been paid to its socio-ethical dimension in relation 9 to the Nigerian society, which is our concern in this paper.
+The piece argues that the 10 advancement of Machiavellian ideology in Nigeria politics is as a result of the manifestation of 11 immorality in other aspects of national life of the country.
+Using Skinner's Environmentalism 12 as the theoretical basis; the paper views Nigerian society as the favourable factor that 13 encourages immoral exhibitions in the nation?s politics.
+It discusses Machiavellianism as a 14 concept, socioethical situation of Nigerian society, social manifestation of Machiavellian 15 principles and the implication of such for Nigerian politics, while effort is made towards 16 recommending ways to make Nigerian society a morally inclined one before the concluding 17 remarks.
+18 achiavellianism as a political ideology is known for its immoral way of acquiring and retaining political power.
+This political view has been adopted by many politicians, most especially in Africa.
+However, the acceptance, adoption, promotion and flourishing of this immoral politics can only be possible in the society where there is little or no moral inclination.
+While Machiavellianism has been studied from political, causal and effectual perspectives, its socio-ethical dimension has not received much scholarly attention, especially as it has to do with Nigerian society; this is our intension in this piece.

-Keywords: machiavellianism, morality, nigeria, politics, society.